-Practice in clinical situations of health information methods and techniques.
+Includes practices in clinical situations of health information methods and techniques.
 Prerequisite: Third-term standing in the Health Information Technician program with a grade C or higher in all required courses in the first two terms of the program.
-Class fee \$20.
-Sp
+Class fee \$25.
+F or W, Sp